Giles Cooper Awards

 The Giles Cooper Awards were honours given to plays written for BBC Radio.

 Sponsored by the BBC and Methuen Drama, the awards were specifically focused on the script of the best radio drama produced in the past year.
 Five or six winners were chosen from the entire year's production of BBC drama, and published in a series of books.
-They were named after Giles Cooper (1918–1966), the distinguished radio dramatist who wrote over 60 scripts for BBC radio and television between 1949 and 1966.
+They were named after Giles Cooper, the Anglo-Irish radio dramatist who wrote over sixty scripts for BBC radio and television between 1949 and 1966.

 These awards ran annually between 1978 and 1992, instigated by Richard Imison at the BBC and Geoffrey Strachan at Eyre Methuen.
 There was no prize money, but publication was a notable mark of permanence in the ephemeral world of broadcasting.